ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY_2.md

   - non-orthogonal basis systems are a pain to deal with
   - orthogonal basis are pog
 - `normal equation`
+  - in Ax = b
+    - x represents the `scaling factors` for each independent direction contributed by the columns of A
+    - x only has meaning in the context of A
+    - A contains structural and geometric significance
   - $\bar{b} - \bar{p}$ or $A\bar{x} - \bar{v}$ are orthogonal
   - $V^{T}(\bar{b} - \bar{p}) = \bar{0}  $
   - where $b = Vc$